GuidanceMantras/GuidanceMantras/README.md

 - Any electronics objects such as car, phones, headphones and so on lose their value as days goes
 - So be realisitic when buying electronics objects.
 - Value of first hand electronics goes down as the days go.
 For an example, The same phone costs less in 2023 than in 2022.
+- Always go for second hand electronics as a first option

 ### Ethics
 - Please teach your kids to respect elders